-Ever notice the piece of land resembling an island off of Highway One in Big Sur?
-It is a place where the coastline twists and turns along steep cliffs rearing high above white-tipped waves.
-The scene is dominated by Point Sur, a lofty monolith ringed by massive offshore boulders, dangerous reefs and swift currents.
-Did you know that at the top of Point Sur there is a lighthouse that some say is haunted, and did you know that you could actually climb to the top for impressive views for just $10?
-This place has always struck my curiosity and has been on my bucket list of “things to do” for quite some time.
+Ever notice the piece of land resembling an island off of Highway 1 in Big Sur?
+Point Sur is a place where the coastline twists and turns along steep cliffs rearing high above white-tipped waves set above dangerous reefs and swift currents.
+And did you know that at the top of Point Sur there is a lighthouse (possibly haunted) that you can tour for just $15?

-I approached the farm gate off of Highway One, just as the website instructions stated, and was greeted by Trevor.
-Trevor directed my friend and I to travel down the manicured dirt road and to park at the base of the hill.
-The short drive was a treat in itself!
-Cattle surrounded both sides of the ocean view trail; I can see why the commercial says, “Happy cows come from California!”
+Being a local, Point Sur has always fascinated me so I just knew I needed to make my way to the top one of these tours.
+I approached the farm gate off of Highway 1, just as the website instructions stated, and was greeted by Trevor who directed my friend and I to travel down the manicured dirt road and to park at the base of the hill.
+The short drive was a treat in itself where cattle surrounded both sides of the ocean view trail.
+It's easy to see why “Happy cows come from California!”

 Once at the summit we met up with the other lighthouse visitors and our other guide Al. Our group of fifteen was quite the diverse crowd.
 There was a mix of locals, young families, singles and even visitors from the Netherlands.

 You might be wondering why it is a lightstation – not a lighthouse.
 Well it was once so remote (it didn’t have a road until 1937) that it basically had to provide for itself, so not only is there a lighthouse on property but there is also a barn, workshop and keeper’s quarters.